 Cost Category Subcategory Costs (\$)

 FIXED COSTS

-1. CAPITAL COSTS Mobilization/demobilization \$15,000
+1. Capital Costs Mobilization/demobilization 15,000

-Demonstration Plan \$10,000
+Demonstration plan 10,000

 Materials

-- Well Assembly \$7,000
+Well assembly 7,000

-- Manifold \$8,000
+Manifold 8,000

-- Gauges \$2,300
+Gauges 2,300

-- DAF Unit \$77,000
+DAF unit 77,000

-Bioslurper Cost
+Bioslurper cost

-- 20-hp Liquid-ring pump \$12,200
+20-hp liquid-ring pump 12,200

-- Oil/water separator \$11,500
+Oil/water separator 11,500

-- Surge Tank \$2,000

-- Fuel Trap \$800

-- Sump Pumps \$500
+Surge tank 2,000

+Fuel trap 800

+Sump pumps 500

-- Hardware \$7,500
+Hardware 7,500

-- Labor \$10,000
+Labor 10,000

 Installation

-- Drilling \$41,000
+Drilling 41,000

-- Electrical \$5,000
+Electrical 5,000

-- Trenching \$1,000
+Trenching 1,000

 Subtotal \$210,800

 VARIABLE COSTS

-2. OPERATION AND Labor
+2. Operation and Maintenance Labor

-MAINTENANCE - Technician (b) \$43,680

-- Engineer (c) \$26,112
+Technician ^(b) 43,680

+Engineer ^(c) 26,112

-Materials and Consumables
+Materials and consumables

-- Carbon treatment of effluent \$40,000
+Carbon treatment of effluent water 40,000

-water

-- Chemicals \$153,000
+Chemicals

-- Other \$5,000
+Other 153,000

+5,000

-Sludge and Waste Disposal \$20,000
+Sludge and waste disposal 20,000

-Analysis ¢10.000
+Analysis

-- Effluent water sampling $^{(d)}$ \$10,000
+Effluent water sampling ^(d) 10,000

-- Off-gas sampling (e) \$10,000
+Off-gas sampling ^(e) 10,000

 Subtotal \$307,792

-TOTAL COSTS TECIDIOLOGY COST 4512 522
+TOTAL COSTS

-TOTAL TECHNOLOGY COST: \$518,592

-Quantity Treated: 2 acre
+Total Technology Cost: \$518,592

+Qu antity treated: 4,356 gallons

-Unit Cost (\$):259,296/acre
+Unit Cost: \$119/gallon

-Table 5-5.
-Estimated Full-Scale Implementation Costs for Conducting Bioslurping with DAF Unit for Postpump Treatment(a)
+Table 10.
+Estimated Full-Scale Implementation Costs for Conducting Bioslurping with DAF Unit for Postpump Treatment. (a)

-(a) Based on a 2-acre area with 50 wells (4" diameter at 15 ft depth) operating for 2 years.

-(b) Technician time for full-time for the entire project.

-(c) Engineer time for 40 hours for first month, then 16 hours per month for rest of project.

-(d) Effluent water will be tested weekly for first month, then monthly for rest of project.

-(e) Air sampling will be conducted weekly for first month, then monthly for rest of project.
+^(a) Based on a 2-acre area with 50 wells (4-in diameter at 15-ft depth) operating for 2 years. ^(b) Technician for full-time the first month, then 2 days per week for rest of project. ^(c) Engineer for 40 hours the first month, then 16 hours per month for rest of project. ^(d) Effluent water will be tested weekly for first month, then monthly for rest of project. ^(e) Air sampling will be conducted weekly for first month, then monthly for rest of project.

-6. Implementation Issues
+6.0 IMPLEMENTATION ISSUES

-6.1 Cost Observations
+6.1 COST OBSERVATIONS

-In general, the estimated project costs were very similar to the actual project cost.
-In part, this is due to the fact that prepump separation systems were a minor modification to the conventional bioslurper system, and the cost for operating bioslurper systems is relatively well known.
-Due to the simplicity of the in-well separation system, the costs for conducting in-well separation bioslurping are not significantly different than those of conventional bioslurper operation.
+In general, the estimated project costs were very similar to the actual project cost due in part to the fact that prepump separation systems were a minor modification to the conventional bioslurper system, and the cost for operating bioslurper systems is relatively well known.
+Because of the simplicity of the in-well separation system, the costs for conducting in-well separation bioslurping are not significantly different from those of conventional bioslurper operation.

 The site-specific conditions do not dramatically affect the cost to perform bioslurping with prepump separation relative to conventional bioslurping.
-With both the conventional bioslurping and with the use of prepump separation, the site conditions will influence cost, but the site conditions influence the costs of prepump separation and conventional bioslurping equally.
+With both conventional bioslurping and the use of prepump separation, the site conditions will influence cost, but the conditions influence the costs equally.
 For example, if soils at a site are relatively fine-grained and the radius of influence from the extraction well is small, then the number of wells required to provide adequate LNAPL capture increases with both the prepump and conventional bioslurper systems.
-One site-specific condition that will alter the cost of prepump separation relative to conventional bioslurping is the LNAPL-production rate.
-At sites where the LNAPL-production rates are high, the liquid traps and knockout tanks need to be larger in order to handle the additional flow.
+One site-specific condition that will alter the cost of prepump separation relative to conventional bioslurping is the LNAPL production rate.
+At sites where the LNAPL production rates are high, the liquid traps and knockout tanks need to be larger in order to handle the additional flow.